imarc/handbook/frontend.markdown

 indicator.

 	/* --------------------------------------------------------------------- */
-	/* Layout
+	/* Section
 	/* --------------------------------------------------------------------- */

 ### Inline Styles

 Inline styles should not be used.
-Instead, use a class or ID selector to apply style from a stylesheet.
+Instead, use a class selector to apply style from a stylesheet.

 ## Storing and Naming Files